Introducing Chronos-1: The First Debugging-Native Language Model

 Public bug databases like Defects4J, SWE-bench, and BugsInPy

-Specialized fine-tuning tasks included root cause inference, regression prediction, and iterative patch refinement, making Chronos the first model natively fluent in debugging workflows.
+Specialized fine-tuning tasks included chain-of-cause reasoning, multi-modal bug understanding, and iterative fix refinement, making Chronos-1 the first model natively fluent in debugging workflows.

 Evaluation: It's Not Close

-We benchmarked Chronos-1 on a new Multi Random Retrieval (MRR) benchmark , designed to simulate realistic debugging tasks with scattered, obfuscated context.
+We benchmarked Chronos-1 on 5,000 real-world debugging scenarios using our Multi Random Retrieval (MRR) benchmark, designed to simulate realistic debugging tasks with scattered, obfuscated context.

 Chronos in the Wild: Real Debugging Scenarios

-Chronos identified an acknowledgment race condition, rewrote the critical section, and added rollback handling, passing all 47 tests including its own generated edge cases.
+Chronos-1 identified an acknowledgment race condition causing 0.1% message loss, correlating message IDs with timestamps, rewrote the critical section with proper synchronization, and added rollback handling.
+All tests passed including newly generated edge cases.

-In both cases, GPT-4, Claude, and Gemini either failed or hallucinated shallow patches.
+In both cases, GPT-4.1, Claude 4 Opus, and Gemini either failed or hallucinated shallow patches.

 Cost and Performance: Enterprise-Ready

-Chronos fixes bugs autonomously in ~135 seconds.
-At $0.89 per run, its 65%+ success rate makes it 5x more cost-efficient than any competitor.
-For a 100-engineer team, that translates to $8M in annual savings through automation.
+Chronos-1 fixes bugs autonomously in ~134.7 seconds on average.
+At $0.89 per run, its 65.3% success rate makes it 5x more cost-efficient than any competitor.
+For a 100-engineer team, that translates to $8.1M in annual savings through automation, with an ROI of 47:1 in the first year.

 Chronos is Coming to Kodezi OS

 Chronos-1 will be available in Q4 2025, with full deployment inside Kodezi OS in Q1 2026.
-It will embed directly into your existing stack for developer tools , operating behind the scenes as an intelligent layer for debugging, maintenance, and continuous code health.
+It will embed directly into your existing stack, operating behind the scenes as an intelligent layer for debugging, maintenance, and continuous code health.

 Final Thoughts

 We believe debugging is the final frontier for code intelligence.
-Completion tools help you write faster, Chronos helps you build better.
+Completion tools help you write faster, Chronos-1 helps you build better.

-By making debugging autonomous, explainable, and iterative, Chronos-1 doesn’t just solve bugs.
-It rewires how teams think about code health, system reliability, and engineering velocity.
+By making debugging autonomous, explainable, and iterative, Chronos-1 doesn't just solve bugs.
+It rewrites how teams think about code health, system reliability, and engineering velocity.

-Chronos-1 was built by the Kodezi team for Kodezi OS: If you’re building ambitious software and want early access or enterprise deployment, reach out.
+Chronos-1 was built by the Kodezi team for Kodezi OS.
+If you're building ambitious software and want early access or enterprise deployment, reach out at https://kodezi.com/os.